chrishoynck/voiceapp/README.md

 **To report bugs:**

-Bug reports will be habdled in a seperate report-bugs branch, to prevent interference with the main development of the application.
+Bug reports will be habdled in a seperate report-bugs branch, to prevent interference with the main development of the application.The brances can be merged when the fix is completed and the main is stable.

 - Go to the [Issues](https://github.com/chrishoynck/voiceapp/issues) tab.
 - Click on [New Issue](https://github.com/chrishoynck/voiceapp/issues/new/choose).